dbaldridge-lab/htcf/jupyter_vscode.md

 - Enter your password and press enter

 ### 2. Tunnel to VSCode
-NOTE: if `code` command is not found, use `/ref/dblab/software/vscode/code`.
+NOTE: If the `code` command is not found, use `/ref/dblab/software/vscode/code`.

 Start an interactive session (assuming you have configured your ~/.bashrc):
 ```